Nam Jin: Early life

 Nam Jin was born Kim Nam-jin in 1946 in Mokpo, South Jeolla Province, South Korea.
-His father Kim Moon-ok, was a publisher for Mokpo Daily, and was a notable figure for the opposition as a member of parliament, which made his family rich.
+His father Kim Moon Ok, was a publisher of the Mokpo Daily, and was a notable figure as a member of parliament for the opposition, which made his family wealthy.

-His mother was Jang Gi-soon.
+His mother was Jang Gi-Soon.

 1960s

-Originally Nam wanted to be an actor, but he trained in Han Dong-hoon's music academy for two years.
-Han eventually produced Nam's pop debut album Seoul playboy which was released in 1965 and failed commercially.
-After moving to oasis records, his 2nd album "Did I come here to cry?" became a huge hit.
-Since 1967 he also started his acting career with the 1967 film Heartbreaking.
-His film Longing Is Every Heart attracted 100,000 audiences in theaters.
+Originally Nam wanted to be an actor, but he trained at Han Dong-hoon's music academy for two years.
+Han eventually produced Nam's pop debut album “Seoul Playboy” which was released in 1965 but was a commercial failure.
+After moving to Oasis Records, his 2nd album "Did I Come Here to Cry?" became a huge hit.
+His acting career began in 1967 with the film Heartbreaking.
+His film Longing Is Every Heart sold 100,000 tickets at theaters.
 In 1968 he enlisted in the Blue Dragon Korean Marine Corp for the Vietnam War.

 1970s

-He discharged from the military in 1971.
-His 1972 single "Together with My Lover" (임과 함께) became a huge hit, which was pop.
-He married with singer Yoon Bok-hee in 1976.
+He was discharged from the military in 1971.
+His 1972 single "Together with My Lover" (임과 함께) became a huge pop hit.
+He married singer Yoon Bok-hee in 1976.

 1980s

-Nam was suppressed by the government and was limited of his career in the 1980s.
-He immigrated to America and went back to South Korea in 1982 releasing "Empty Cup".
+Nam’s career opportunities were limited by the government in the early 1980s, putting a damper on his career.
+This prompted him to move to the United States for a short time before returning to South Korea and releasing "Empty Cup" in 1982.